 Contact Points for Whistleblowing

 The group believes that compliance at companies is implemented effectively when their officers and employees have a firm grasp of the significance of compliance, and act in line with it not only in corporate business activities but also in their daily lives in society.
-Based on this belief, the company and its group companies conduct various compliance training programs on a regular and ongoing basis.
+Based on this belief, the company and its group companies conduct various compliance training programs, in principle, once a year.

 Employees who were not affiliated with the Company at the time various training programs were offered due to the timing of when they joined the Company will receive training as needed when they join the Company.
 In addition to other measures, training materials are distributed to these employees.